SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 ## Example 2

 The first big difference when using the comment macro, is that the comment is a valid expression and thus returns a result, which is always nil.
-This means it is best used as a top level form.

 ```clojure
 (comment